-The authors of this framework would like to express their thanks to the team at World Resources Institute and Conservation International, whose Tree Restoration Monitoring Framework inspired the geospatial indicators and analyses in this document.
+The authors of this framework would like to express their thanks to the team at World Resources Institute and Conservation International, whose Tree Restoration Monitoring Framework informed the geospatial indicators and analyses in this document (Conservation International, 2023.
+Tree Restoration Monitoring Framework: Field Test Edition.
+Lead author: S Sprenkle-Hyppolite).